JooelRinne/wildlifetrade/README.md

 2. Navigate to the "wildlifetrade/Data_processing" folder.
 3. Insert your SQLite database of scraped data entries from the "wildlifetrade/Data_collection" folder to the "wildlifetrade/Data_processing" folder.
 4. The .csv files in the folder can be modified depending on the wildlife studied .
    - "keywords.csv" consists of all keywords which are searched from the scraped data.
-Make sure you allocate the keywords to a species in the "reptilesynonyms.csv" file.
+Make sure you allocate each of the keywords to a species in the "reptilesynonyms.csv" file.
    - "reptilesynonyms.csv" consists of synonyms of each species studied.
 First column indicates the scientific name of the species and rest of the columns are synonyms for the species.
 Make sure that the keywords in the "keywords.csv" file are allocated to a species in this file.
    - "seller_or_buyer.csv" consists of synonyms of keywords indicating intent of the trade.
 Synonyms can be added under each column and new columns can be added.
    - "currency_symbols.csv" consists of symbols of currencies and their corresponding abbreviations.